Chilean–Peruvian territorial dispute: Tacna and Arica dispute

-In the aftermath of the signing of the Treaty of Ancón, the Department of Tarapacá was unconditionally ceded to Chile, being replaced by Tarapacá Province, and the provinces of Tacna and Arica were placed under the administration of the new Tacna Province.
+In the aftermath of the signing of the Treaty of Ancón, the Department of Tarapacá was unconditionally ceded to Chile, who administered the territory as a province of its own, while the provinces of Tacna and Arica were placed under the administration of the new Tacna Province.
 As per the treaty, a plebiscite was to be held in 1894, which would determine the fate of the province.
 The plebiscite, however, was never carried out.
-During this time, the term Captive provinces (Provincias cautivas) was used to refer to Tacna and Arica.
+Chile's Tacna Province was administered by an intendant, who resided in the city of Tacna.